MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 [![Thumbnail image for the DevTools localization video](./index-images/devtools-localization.png)](https://www.youtube.com/watch?v=AeF0AvWpUO8)

-Microsoft Edge DevTools supports 13 different languages.
-In this video, the team shows how to choose the language that's most comfortable to you for coding and debugging.
+How to select the UI language that's most comfortable to you for coding and debugging.
+Microsoft Edge DevTools supports 13+ different languages.

-Covers:
-* todo

 See also:
 * [Change DevTools language settings](../devtools-guide-chromium/customize/localization.md)